klauseduard/under-over-models/chapters/03-organizational-models.md

 2. **Cross-team alignment:** Coordinating multiple human-AI teams working in parallel
 3. **Strategic alignment:** Ensuring local optimizations by empowered human-AI teams serve broader organizational goals

-**Cybernetic Amplification Through Human-AI Orchestration** From a cybernetic perspective, human-AI orchestration represents a profound development in organizational variety management.
-When a knowledge worker coordinates multiple AI assistants, they create what Beer would call a "variety amplifier"—a mechanism that enhances human regulatory capacity.
+**Cybernetic Amplification Through Human-AI Orchestration**

-This arrangement allows the human orchestrator to effectively monitor and manage far more environmental complexity than would otherwise be possible.
-The human-AI system creates new forms of:
+From a cybernetic perspective, human-AI orchestration represents a potential development in organizational variety management.
+When a knowledge worker coordinates multiple AI assistants, they create what Beer (1972) would describe as a "variety amplifier"—a mechanism that enhances human regulatory capacity.
+This arrangement could allow the human orchestrator to effectively monitor and manage far more environmental complexity than would otherwise be possible.
+The human-AI system potentially creates new forms of:

 - **Regulatory capacity**: The ability to process, filter, and respond to more signals from the environment
 - **Requisite variety**: Enhanced ability to match the complexity of problems with appropriate response options
 - **Homeostatic mechanisms**: New systems for maintaining stability while pursuing multiple parallel workstreams
 - **Recursive control**: Multi-level regulation where humans govern AI systems that in turn regulate specific processes

-This cybernetic enhancement transforms both what organizations can accomplish and how they must be structured.
+This cybernetic enhancement may transform both what organizations can accomplish and how they must be structured.
-Traditional organizational models developed for purely human teams often underfit this new reality, lacking the flexibility to accommodate the enhanced regulatory capacity of human-AI teams.
+Traditional organizational models developed for purely human teams may underfit this new reality, lacking the flexibility to accommodate the enhanced regulatory capacity of human-AI teams.
 Conversely, attempts to create highly formalized processes specifically for AI integration risk overfitting to current technologies rather than establishing adaptable regulatory principles.